Background

 Promiscuous women, for example, slip around, extra diatically outside the couple.
 Much more often than the regulated boundary sort.

 If you had been a promiscuous woman in your past, you are extremely likely to be a promiscuous woman again.
 You may have a period or even a long period without promiscuity, but it's going to happen again.
+There's nothing you can do about it.
+It's a form of addiction.

+By all means, interrogate your new potential intimate partner.
+And I'm using the word interrogate judiciously.
+Interrogate your new potential intimate partner.
 To the greatest possible extent.
-Be intrusive and insistent and persistent. for an answer.
+Be intrusive and insistent and persistent.
+Do not take obfuscation for an answer.
 Do not allow your partner to get away with some fuzzy generalization, insist on details and data.
 It is your only protection against future nasty surprises.

 I mean, the proliferation of wannabe psychologists, armchair psychologists, online YouTubers with and without academic degrees, which are not relevant to the field they are talking about.
 I mean, it's a miasma.
 It's a swamp.
+We need a proverbial Donald Trump to drain this swamp.
+I just don't know.
+Don't know how to do it.
+Now that he's gone.
+Oh, the heartbreak.

 Ok, Shoshanim.
 It's not been too long, has it?

 Have fun with your intimate partners because they're the right ones.
 They're always the right ones for you.

-But make sure to know everything about them before you render them before you render them intimate partners before you grant them access to your world.
+But make sure to know everything about them before you render them intimate partners, before you grant them access to your world.
 Be safe in every possible way.

 If you enjoyed this article, you might like the following: